TMUniversal/papercrypt/README.md

 > output.pdf
 ```

-> Warning: The above command doesn't currently work with Docker, as passing data through stdin like above prevents the container from receiving proper TTY.
+> Warning: The preceding command doesn't currently work with Docker, as passing data through `stdin` like so prevents the container from receiving the proper `TTY`.

 ### Verifying artifacts